-Making sure every piece of your supply chain is aligned can give your customers a better overall experience by helping you make more informed decisions about inventory and operations.
+Making sure every piece of your supply chain is optimised can give your customers a better overall experience by helping you make more informed decisions about inventory and operations.

 2. How does your technology work with ours?

 These two elements make up what we call a tech-enabled 3PL.
-A tech-enabled 3PL is a technology and logistics company that helps with everything from order and inventory management to tracking ecommerce orders and managing ecommerce returns — while pushing data between all platforms involved.
+A tech-enabled 3PL is a logistics service provider that helps with everything from order and inventory management to tracking ecommerce orders and managing ecommerce returns — while pushing data between all platforms involved.

-3. How many fulfillment centers do you have and where are they located?
+3. How many fulfilment centres do you have and where are they located?

-This two-part question helps you keep shipping costs low and is particularly important if you plan to offer your customers 2-day shipping or other expedited delivery options — without breaking the bank.
+This two-part question helps you keep shipping costs low and is particularly important if you plan to offer your customers free or next day delivery options — without breaking the bank.

-If you’re only shipping from one location, you’re limiting your business’s reach in key markets where your customers reside — and probably paying too much for shipping.
+If you’re shipping internationally from only one shipping location, you’re limiting your business’s reach in key markets where your customers reside — and probably paying too much for shipping.

 How to transition to a new 3PL